 Tangible fixed assets are initially recognised at cost.
 After recognition, under the cost model, tangible fixed assets are measured at cost less accumulated depreciation and any accumulated impairment losses.
 All costs incurred to bring a tangible fixed asset into its intended working condition should be included in the measurement of cost.

-Depreciation is charged so as to allocate the cost of tangible fixed assets less their residual value over their estimated useful lives.
+Depreciation is charged so as to allocate the cost of tangible fixed assets less their residual value over their estimated useful lives using the straight-line method.

 Depreciation is provided on the following basis: